-As a young person, you may not be thinking about your health right now.
-But the reality is, how you take care of yourself now will make a big difference in your health as you get older.
-Teens and youth who eat right, get plenty of exercise, and avoid risky behaviors have a much better chance of becoming healthy adults.
+As a young person, you may not be thinking about your health today.
+But, how you take care of yourself now will make a big difference as you get older.
+Teens and youth who eat right, get plenty of exercise, and avoid risky behaviors have a better chance of becoming healthy adults.

-One way to get involved is through our youth coalition called Community Advocate Teens of Today (CATT)
+Want to get involved?
+One way is through our youth coalition called Community Advocate Teens of Today (CATT)

 .
 CATT encourages young people to live a healthy, tobacco-free lifestyle through education, outreach, and policy changes.
 CATT peer educators work to expose the tobacco industry’s manipulative marketing tactics aimed at youth.

-There are also occasional volunteer and internship opportunities available at the Public Health Department that are open to students.
-See our Internship Opportunities
+We also offer occasional volunteer and internship opportunities at the Public Health Department that are open to students.
+Check out our Internship Opportunities

 SCCPHD for Young Adults: